AberrantWolf/animalkeys/README.md

 # AnimalKeys

 Make it sound like animalese when you type with your keyboard.
+For fun.

+Sooth yourself, or annoy those around you (or both!).

 # Roadmap